kdeldycke/kevin-deldycke-blog/content/posts/200-dollars-kdenlive-contribution.md

 Today this software is the one I spend most of my time in at home (just after a web browser and a command-line terminal).
 And I've never felt as productive as the last 2 years: I [edited about 2 hours of videos](http://www.youtube.com/playlist?list=PL003033C52FE5047D) in that period.

 Kdenlive must continue to grow.
 And because I want to use it in my future projects, it makes sense to make a donation.
-So what are you waiting for contributing too ? :)
+So what are you waiting for contributing too? :)